The Open Preservation Foundation

 sustains technology and knowledge for the long-term management of digital cultural heritage.
 We provide our members with reliable solutions to the challenges of digital preservation.

-OPF member, the British Library are recruiting for a Technical Analyst in their digital preservation team: This is a great new role within the digital preservation team to help contribute to the preservation of our digital library content.
-As a technical analyst, you will help investigate digital preservation challenges faced by the library, using your […]
+OPF member, the British Library are recruiting for a Technical Analyst in their digital preservation team.
+This is a great opportunity to help contribute to the preservation of our digital library content.
+As a technical analyst within the digital preservation team, you will help investigate digital preservation challenges faced by the library, using your analytical […]